flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 ## Make a PR

-Add this point you are ready to create a pull request to incorporate your changes into the Flask CWG language repository.
+At this point, you are ready to create a pull request to incorporate your changes into the Flask CWG language repository.
 You can find more information about creating a pull request in the  [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).